ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 All 10 invariants from v0.1 hold, plus:

 ```
-INVARIANT_11: Ephemeral IDs never collide with global IDs.
+INVARIANT_11: Session IDs never collide with global IDs.
-    All ephemeral IDs are negative.
+    All session IDs are negative.
 All global IDs are positive.
     The sign bit guarantees disjoint address spaces.

-INVARIANT_12: Ephemeral data dies with its session.
+INVARIANT_12: Session data dies with its session.
-    When a session is killed, its per-core arena region for ephemeral
+    When a session is killed, its per-core arena region for session
     data is reset.
-No ephemeral fact survives session death.
+No session fact survives session death.
-    Ephemeral data referenced in global provenance becomes a dead link
+    Session data referenced in global provenance becomes a dead link
     (the reference persists but the data is gone — provenance records
-    that the derivation came from an ephemeral source).
+    that the derivation came from an session source).

 INVARIANT_13: Arena memory is never exhausted silently.
     Every arena allocation returns null on exhaustion.